fau-masters-collected-works-cgarbin/model-card-template/model-card-template.md

 ## Metrics

 _The appropriate metrics to feature in a model card depend on the type of model that is being tested.
-For example, classification sys- tems in which the primary output is a class label differ significantly from systems whose primary output is a score.
-In all cases, the reported metrics should be determined based on the model’s struc- ture and intended use._
+For example, classification systems in which the primary output is a class label differ significantly from systems whose primary output is a score.
+In all cases, the reported metrics should be determined based on the model’s structure and intended use._

 ### Model performance measures